St Michael's on Sea: Geography

+St Michael's on Sea covers a small area of only 0.46 km².

-St Micheal's-on-Sea is situated at the mouth of the Mhlangeni River, approximately 10 km (6.2 mi) south-west of Port Shepstone and 5 km (3.1 mi) north-east of Margate and is bordered by the coastal towns of Shelly Beach to the north and Uvongo to the south.
+St Michael's on Sea is situated at the mouth of the Mhlangeni River, approximately 10 km (6.2 mi) south-west of Port Shepstone and 5 km (3.1 mi) north-east of Margate and is bordered by the coastal towns of Shelly Beach to the north and Uvongo to the south.

 Although the village is officially a distinct sub-place from Shelly Beach, it is often regarded as part of Shelly Beach, sharing the same postal code as the area.

 Tourism

+In 2011, 300 people lived here, mostly in holiday homes.
+The town had, at one time, a reputation for being a key tourist destination and still plays host to surfing championships.
+The bathing beach is protected by shark nets and bodyguard patrols.

 Beach

 St Michael's Beach or popularly known as 'St Mike's Beach' is situated on the mouth of the Mhlanga River, lying between its lagoon and the ocean.

 Hospitality

 St Michael’s-on-Sea is synonymous with the St Michaels Sands Hotel and Restaurant, the village’s main landmark and one of the most popular hotels along the South Coast.
 Surrounding the hotel are many holiday apartments, guest houses and B&Bs.